Attorneys for Brain Injuries Sustained in Truck Accidents (Case Values)

 Brain Injuries in Illinois Truck Accidents

 - Traumatic Brain Injury: Traumatic brain injury is an all-inclusive label applied to any damage to a part of the brain including stem and skull.
-Symptoms are normally very serious but varied and might not appear for a long time after the event which triggered the damage.
+Symptoms are normally serious but varied and might not appear for a long time after the event which triggered the bruising and subsequent damage.

 - Closed Head Injury: A closed head injury occurs when trauma is applied to the brain but does not crack the skin, tissue, or skull.
 Despite only being a surface wound, they can be serious and victims should see a doctor for treatment

-- Open Head Injury: An open head injury is when a blow does crack the skin, tissue, or skull of a person.
+- Open Head Injury: An open head injury is when a blow does crack the skin, tissue, or skull of a person (like a skull fracture).
 These are even more serious than closed head injuries because of complications like infections.
 Victims should consult their doctors immediately even if symptoms seem mild.

-- Concussion: If a truck accident causes enough force to be applied to your head and brain, then you might suffer a concussion.
+- Concussion: If a truck accident causes enough force to be applied to your head and brain, then you might suffer a concussion or a loss of consciousness generally.
 Concussion effects can range from a mere headache to complete body function loss and many other things in between.
-Furthermore, they can get worse if you don’t see a doctor.
+Furthermore, they can get worse if you do not see a doctor.

-- Hematoma: Victims of train accidents experience hematoma when blood forms around brain vessels and collects in the tissues of the skin.
+- Hematoma: Victims of semi-truck accidents experience a subdural hematoma when blood forms around brain vessels and collects in the tissues of the skin.
 It’s like a bruise but its location (i.e. brain) makes it a very serious issue that is hard to detect or treat without seeing a doctor and undergoing various diagnostic examinations.

 - Hemorrhage: Hemorrhage is when someone starts bleeding within the brain, tissues of the skull, or neighboring areas.
 This bleeding creates pressure which can in turn put someone into a coma or even kill them.

 This covers most of the major brain injuries arising out of truck accidents in Illinois or any other state for that matter.
-To learn about various claims for recovery following an incident like this, and what value your claim might be worth, call us today and speak to a team member of the Rosenfeld Injury Lawyers.
+To learn about various claims for recovery following an incident like this, and what value your claim might be worth, call us today and speak to a truck accident attorney at the Rosenfeld Injury Lawyers LLC.

 We want to provide you with some general information related to truck accidents and brain injuries.
 It should help understand both the scope and severity of the topic.
 Also, it might encourage you to driver safer and seek medical and legal help if you are involved in a crash like this: